 The requirement to source documents or information from third parties can be a major barrier to the successful completion of forms.
-Consider using a 'planning prompt checklist', which asks people to make concrete plans about how and when they will complete tasks (see example below).
+Consider using a 'planning prompt checklist', which asks people to make concrete plans about how and when they will complete tasks (see example on right).
 Several trials have shown planning prompts are an effective method of increasing rates of follow-through.

+Example planning prompt checklist

-pro ample planning ompt checklist eed to... l will get this from Completed 1.
-Get payslips for the 2016-17 financial year by// 2.
-Get a copy of my rental agreement by//
+l n eed to I will get this from Completed

+1. Get payslips for the 2016-17 financial year by//

+2. Get a copy of my rental agreement by//